 by Gordon M. Hahn

 Sooner or later, out of biological necessity alone, Russia will no longer be ruled by President Vladimir Putin.
 Given the highly personalist nature of his ‘sistema,’ Putin’s departure from the political stage one way or another is very likely, almost certain to prompt a change in the form of rule.
 The shift could be towards a less authoritarian, even substantially ‘democratic’ (i.e., republican) direction, away from Putin’s soft authoritarian and personalist form of rule.
 This change could occur in a few months or some two decades down the road.
 A vulnerable point will be the 2021 Duma and 2024 presidential election period, which is rapidly coming upon us with now multiple (pandemic, fiscal, and economic) crises in tow.
-Whatever the time frame, it would be good if those concerned about Russia’s fate and supportive of a smooth transformation of the Putin regime to something more democratic and economically effective begin to discuss how to help facilitate a peaceful, stable, and republican regime transformation.
+Whatever the time frame, it would be good if those concerned about Russia’s fate and supportive of a smooth transformation of the Putin regime to something more democratic and economically effective would begin to discuss how to help facilitate a peaceful, stable, and republican regime transformation.

 The starting point for achieving that goal must be a clear-eyed and precise understanding of the precise nature of the political regime Putin has constructed – as opposed to the cartoonish and largely domestically-driven Washington fantasy tales about ‘Putin’s Russia’ regarding it.
 Only then can we begin to get a more exact picture of the particular challenges that regime’s republican transformation is likely to face if and when Putin’s ‘sistema’ begins to wither away.